K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project.

+## 3/18/2021

+    1. Now have NTP client running if you have ethernet connected.
+The UTC time is displaying inside a button in the upper right corner over the S-meter with no border color turned on.
+This supports easy relocation like all other buttons and can add tap to configure time settings later.
+User Profile 0 already has ethernet configured, profiles 1 and 2 do not.
+To change, either flip the bits in the user settings table or just change the user_Profile var in the main program file.
 ## 3/17/2021

     1. Display key now toggles spectrum DOT and BAR mode until we do something with the empty popup window.